How to Re-Pair Bluetooth Earbuds for Stereo Sound on Windows: Complete Guide

 Windows Bluetooth settings showing the 'Add device' window where a user selects Bluetooth and pairs wireless earbuds until the connected confirmation appears.

-Method 2: Audio Format Configuration
+Method 2: Fix the Audio Format to Force 2-Channel Stereo

 Resolving Hands-Free vs Stereo Profile Issues